All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The science behind mitochondrial health supplements explained.
 How CoQ10, NAD+ precursors, and PQQ work at the cellular level to boost energy and slow aging.

 Mitochondrial health supplements work by supporting the electron transport chain, replenishing critical coenzymes, stimulating the growth of new mitochondria, and protecting existing ones from oxidative damage.
 The science behind these supplements centers on four biological processes: oxidative phosphorylation, mitochondrial biogenesis, mitophagy, and antioxidant defense .
-Understanding how each supplement interacts with these processes helps you make informed decisions about which ones to use and why they matter for aging, energy, and disease prevention.
+Knowing how each supplement interacts with these processes helps you make informed decisions about which ones to use and why they matter for aging, energy, and disease prevention.

 Mitochondria 101: How Energy Is Made

 Every cell in your body (except mature red blood cells) contains mitochondria.
 These double-membrane organelles convert the calories you eat into ATP (adenosine triphosphate), the universal energy currency of life.
-The process happens through a series of biochemical reactions collectively called oxidative phosphorylation .
+The process happens through a series of biochemical reactions collectively called oxidative phosphorylation.

 Here is a simplified version of what happens inside a mitochondrion: